pubnub/react-chat-components/samples/group-chat/README.md

 1. Copy the `.env.example` file as `.env` and paste your Publish and Subscribe Keys there.

-1. Prepopulate sample user and channel object metadata (required if you want to test the sample app against [Moderation Dashboard](https://www.pubnub.com/docs/chat/moderation-dashboard/getting-started)).
+1. Prepopulate sample user and channel object metadata.

     ```bash
     npm run setup